Advertiser Disclosure

 Image Credit: American Express

-Once you’ve made it through all of the pesky items like checking your bags and airport security, the last big item that you might want to budget some time for is a visit to the airport lounge.
+Once you’ve made it through all of the pesky steps like checking your bags and airport security, the last big item that you might want to budget some time for is a visit to the airport lounge.

-In our view, the best credit card when it comes to airport lounge access is the Amex Platinum card, which offers access to 8 lounge networks including Amex Centurion Lounges, Delta Sky Clubs (when flying with Delta), Priority Pass lounges (upon enrollment), and much more.
+In our view, the best card when it comes to airport lounge access is the Amex Platinum card, which offers access to 8 lounge networks including Amex Centurion Lounges, Delta Sky Clubs (when flying with Delta), Priority Pass lounges (upon enrollment), and more.
 That said, there are many great credit cards with airport lounge access.

 Final Thoughts